top of page

 Photo credit_Bruce Phillips.jpg

 Hannah is a writer and mindfulness teacher.
-Her MFA in nonfiction writing is from Columbia University, where she had the privilege to be a teaching fellow with eager Columbia undergraduates.
-Since 2016, she’s facilitated the evidence-based Mindfulness-Based Stress Reduction (MBSR) program with healthcare professionals, educators, and the wider community.
+She has an MFA in nonfiction writing from Columbia University, where she had the privilege to be a teaching fellow with eager Columbia undergraduates.
+Since 2016, she’s facilitated the evidence-based Mindfulness-Based Stress Reduction (MBSR) program with healthcare professionals, educators, and community groups across Canada.
 In 2018, drawing on her MBSR training and her experiences as a writer and meditator, she developed Mindfulness & Creativity.
 The success of this series of classes, along with her passion and curiosity to explore the conditions of human flourishing, led her to found The Art of Being Here

 Hannah has a lifelong interest in meditation and contemplative practices.
-As a child, she learned yoga from her mother, who used the living room carpet for her daily yoga practice.
-As a teenager, Hannah began her own daily practice and started to explore meditation.
-She studied and practiced with Zen Buddhists (2005) and stayed with Premonstratensian monks in Tarascon, France, where she first experienced the power and refuge of communal noble silence (2007).
+Growing up, she learned yoga from her mother, and began a yoga and meditation practice.
+During her BA at the University of Alberta, she studied and practiced with Zen Buddhists and stayed with Premonstratensian monks in Tarascon, France, where she was introduced to monastic silent practice.

-In 2010, as a communications specialist, she helped launch the Mindfulness Institute.ca under the leadership of Dr. Catherine Phillips.
-Continuing in that role, she helped organize mindfulness events, including the International Conference on Mindfulness with Youth (2011).
+In 2010, she helped launch the Mindfulness Institute.ca under the leadership of Dr. Catherine Phillips.
+Working with the Institute, she helped organize mindfulness events, including the International Conference on Mindfulness with Youth in Banff, Alberta.
 This collaborative work with Dr. Phillips and the international community was transformative, furthering her understanding of mindfulness, and inspiring her to pursue teacher training.

-Hannah has led mindfulness classes with the general public and specialized groups, such as healthcare professionals, first responder spouses, and artists.
-Most recently, she co-developed Mindfulness for Men - a four-week, self-guided course - offered freely at HeadsUpGuys; she and Dr. Andrea Grabovac developed the course in collaboration with the HeadsUpGuys team.
+As an invited speaker, Hannah has presented to international audiences and specialized groups, including caregivers, first responder spouses, and artists.
+Recently, she co-developed Mindfulness for Men - a four-week, self-guided course - offered freely through the University of British Columbia’s program, HeadsUpGuys; she and Dr. Andrea Grabovac developed the course in collaboration with the HeadsUpGuys team.

 Hannah is honoured and delighted to share mindfulness practice with our community.
 She teaches from a foundation of trauma-sensitive practice and mindful self-compassion.
 She’s known for her grounded presence, calming voice, and an approach that's playful, curious, kind, and accessible.
 Learn more about what her participants say here.